 Today, we will look at factors hindering economic development in Africa.

 It is important to note that this article is not about the lack of resources in Africa for economic development.
-Some countries without many resources; we can see other African countries with abundant natural resources have not grown as quickly as they should.
+Some countries are without many resources; we can see other African countries with abundant natural resources have not grown as quickly as they should.

 Therefore, this article will focus more on the political and social factors hindering economic development in Africa, which can be controlled or influenced by policymakers.